Updated: May 16

 My advice to up-and-coming producers and DJs would be to stay focused and passionate about the music you love, yet be willing to balance this with the demands of the scene.
 It also depends on what the end-game goal is.
 If they want to earn a living then they need to play the game a bit, which can sometimes mean bending passion towards what people want and willing to pay for.

 Be respectful of the people you are trying to impress and please.
 This may seem like such an obvious one, but you would be amazing at some of the things people say and do, even post publicly, and then they turn around and want a DJ slot or to get involved somehow.
 It really is a small world, and the people involved in music communities tend to know each other.
 6 degrees of separation is really a thing, but in the music community, it is more like 2-3 degrees of separation.

 Which artists have you especially enjoyed working with while booking and promoting EDM shows?
 What specifically has made them stand out?

-So many of the artists we have worked with over the years have incredible passion for music.
+So many of the artists we have worked with over the years have an incredible passion for music.
 This is what makes it a pleasure to work with them, and makes me want to work even harder for them.
-If has been fun watching some of the artists age, yet still engage with the music in such passionate ways.
+It has been fun watching some of the artists' age, yet still engage with the music in such passionate ways.
 It is also fun watching new artists learn and grow within the music community, and bring different kinds of passion into the game.
-I also love the diversity of the music.
-The creativity and growth just keeps moving in different directions, limited only by the minds of the producers and performers.
+I also love the diversity of music.
+The creativity and growth just keep moving in different directions, limited only by the minds of the producers and performers.

 How do you effectively manage your time?